About us

-Walks in the neighborhoods and in the beautiful parks of San Francisco and the glorious environs of Mount Tamalpais, in southern Marin County as well as wonderful Berkeley.
+Drives, walks, hikes and tours in the neighborhoods and in the beautiful parks of San Francisco and the glorious environs of Mount Tamalpais and all along the Coast, as well as wonderful Berkeley and the Eastbay.
+The architecture is fantastic here and we'll see a lot of it and learn some local history too.

 In this fast paced world our being needs to slow back to nature's pace.
-Regain, reset your equilibrium, feel in-touch, in the moment and better all around.
+Regain, reset our equilibrium, feel in-touch, in the moment and better all around.

 I believe self-help is the most sustainable way to grow and overcome difficulties, problems, depression and anxiety.
-Join on the journey.
+Join on this journey and bring your 911 along.

-My experience over the last 29 years has been in leading walking and hiking groups.
+My experience over the last 31 years has been in leading walking, touring and hiking groups.
 First as a Calif.
-State Park volunteer, then starting my own Meetup group in 2013.
-And a lifetime of experience in maintaining my own balance, equilibrium and mental health in a challenging world.
+State Park volunteer, then starting my own Meetup groups in 2013.
+And in a lifetime of experience in maintaining my own balance, equilibrium and mental health in a challenging world.
 My journey has included deep dives into cognitive behavior therapy, counseling and life experience as a working person, good friend and mentor.
+Aided by the joy and excitement of driving, especially the iconic Porsche 911.

 Come out and get to know who and what is out there.